Constraints on models with universal extra dimensions from dilepton searches at the LHC: Signal simulation and dilepton resonance limits

 MUED predicts two resonances in the $ l l$ invariant mass spectrum, coming from the (lighter) $A^{(2)}$ and the (heavier) $Z^{(2)}$ decays.
 The $A^{(2)}$ resonance in the $ll X$ final state is higher by a factor $\approx 1.6$, which is mostly due to the larger branching ratio of $U^{(2)} / D^{(2)}$ decaying into $A^{(2)}$ as compared to the branching ratio of $Q^{(2)}$ decaying into $Z^{(2)}$.
 Theoretically these two resonances are separable as their widths are smaller than their mass difference.\footnote{This also excludes (negative) interference effects, which however in UED have been shown to be highly suppressed anyway (\cf Ref.~\cite{Rizzo:2012rb}).} However, the bin size used in the CMS analysis \cite{cmsdilepton} for the resonance scale relevant here ($\approx 1 \tev$) is larger than the mass difference $m_{Z^{(2)}}-m_{A^{(2)}}$.
 To combine the effect of two nearby peaks is non-trivial because CMS uses shape variables in their analysis.
 Therefore we conservatively only include leptons from an $A^{(2)}$ resonance as our signal cross-section $\sigma^{\mbox{ w/o C}}_{Z'}$.

 Figure \ref{fig:excl1} shows our results for the cross-section ratio $\mathcal{R}$ defined in Eq.~(\ref{eq:rfactor}) as a function of the resonance mass $M_{\rm Res}\equiv m_{A^{(2)}}$ for MUED with $\Lambda R= \{5,10,20,50\}$, together with the CMS bound.
-The corresponding bounds on the compactification scale $R^{-1}$ are listed in Table~\ref{tab:Rinvbounds}.
-As can be seen, the bounds show a mild, non-monotonic dependence on the cutoff scale $\Lambda R$, which arises from the relative weight of different production channels.
+The corresponding bounds on the compactification scale $R^{-1}$ are listed in Table~\ref{tab:Rinvbounds}.\footnote{For \lambdar=20, the lower bound on \rinv is 715 GeV, with a small window of $655\gev < R^{-1} < 660 \gev$ being only marginally excluded.} As can be seen, the bounds show a mild, non-monotonic dependence on the cutoff scale $\Lambda R$, which arises from the relative weight of different production channels.
 For low $\Lambda R$, KK-number conserving interactions are enhanced because the strongly coupling second KK resonances are lighter.
 For example, for $\Lambda R=5$ they yield the dominant contribution to $A^{(2)}$ production up to a resonance mass of $M_{\rm Res}\approx 1.5$ TeV.
 For high $\Lambda R$, the KK-number violating interactions are enhanced.
 With $\Lambda R=50$, they dominate over the KK-number conserving production of $A^{(2)}$ modes already at a resonance mass of approximately $1$\,TeV.
-For intermediate values of $\Lambda R$, the decrease of KK-number preserving production is not compensated by the increase of KK-number violating production for resonance masses around $1.25 \tev$, which therefore leads to slightly weaker bounds.